Washington Total Loss Law Explained

 Takes 60 seconds • Independent of your insurer • Professional PDF report

 Under Washington law, a total loss occurs when the cost to repair a damaged vehicle, combined with the vehicle's salvage value, meets or exceeds its actual cash value (ACV).
 This standard is commonly referred to as the Total Loss Formula, or TLF.
-The Washington Administrative Code (WAC) governs how insurers must handle total loss claims, establishing detailed requirements for fair claims settlement practices in the state.
+The Washington Administrative Code (WAC) governs how insurers must handle total loss claims, establishing detailed requirements for fair claims settlement practices.

-The key terms Washington drivers should understand include actual cash value, which represents the fair market value of the vehicle immediately before the loss occurred, accounting for factors such as mileage, condition, options, and geographic location.
-Salvage value refers to the amount the damaged vehicle can be sold for in its post-accident condition, typically through a salvage auction or direct sale.
-The repair estimate encompasses all costs necessary to restore the vehicle to its pre-loss condition, including parts, labor, and any supplemental damage discovered during the repair process.
+Key terms include actual cash value, which represents the fair market value of the vehicle immediately before the loss, accounting for mileage, condition, options, and geographic location.
+Salvage value is the amount the damaged vehicle can be sold for in its post-accident condition.
+The repair estimate encompasses all costs to restore the vehicle to its pre-loss condition, including parts, labor, and any supplemental damage.

 Washington's approach differs from states that use a fixed percentage threshold (such as 75% or 80% of ACV).
-Instead, the TLF considers the full economic picture by combining repair costs with salvage value.
-This formula-based approach means that even vehicles with moderate damage may be declared a total loss if the salvage value is high enough to push the combined figure past the ACV.
-The Washington Office of the Insurance Commissioner (OIC) oversees enforcement of these regulations and provides guidance to both insurers and consumers on total loss procedures.
+The TLF considers the full economic picture by combining repair costs with salvage value, meaning even vehicles with moderate damage may be declared a total loss if the salvage value is high enough to push the combined figure past the ACV.
 Detailed information about Washington's insurance regulations is available at insurance.wa.gov.

 How Washington's Total Loss Standard Works